robputt/ConnTestD/README.md

 Next visit your server's IP in your browser on port 5000, you should see a speed test result, a new one should get added at 10 minute intervals.

 ![screenshot](https://raw.githubusercontent.com/robputt796/ConnTestD/master/docs/screenshot.png)

-## Installation Guide (Redhat Variants, e.g. RedHat, CentOS)

-This needs completing, but you can probably work it out by adapting the Debian install guide, sorry!